KayyuruTharani/Software-Testing-Laboratory/EXP5.md

+# Ex.No: 5 check the given number is array through binary search and inspect for failures.

 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+ To check the given number is array through binary search and inspect for failures.

 ### DATE:5/10/24
 ### REG NO:212221040080